-Basket being created, as calculated by the Administrator.
-For a redemption of Shares, the Sponsor shall arrange for the LTC represented by the Basket to be sold and the cash proceeds distributed.
-Authorized participants will deliver, or facilitate the delivery of, cash to the Trust's account with the Cash Custodian in exchange for Shares when they purchase Shares, and the Trust will deliver cash to such Authorized Participants when they redeem Shares with the Trust.
+When the Trust sells or redeems its Shares, it will do so in blocks of 10,000 Shares (a "Basket") based on the quantity of HBAR attributable to each Share of the Trust (net of accrued but unpaid expenses and liabilities).
+For a creation of Shares, the creation shall be in either the amount of HBAR represented by the Basket being created or the amount of cash needed to purchase the amount of HBAR represented by the Basket being created, as calculated by the Administrator.
+For a redemption of Shares, the Sponsor shall arrange for either the HBAR represented by the Basket to be redeemed to distributed or the HBAR represented by the Basket to be redeemed and the cash proceeds distributed.
+Authorized participants will deliver, or facilitate the delivery of, HBAR or cash to the Trust's account with the Custodians or the Cash Custodian, as applicable, in exchange for Shares when they purchase Shares, and the Trust will deliver HBAR or cash to such Authorized Participants when they redeem Shares with the Trust.
 Authorized Participants may then offer Shares to the public at prices that depend on various factors, including the supply and demand for Shares, the value of the Trust's assets, and market conditions at the time of a transaction.
-Owners of the beneficial interests of the Shares (the "Shareholders") who buy or sell Shares during the day from their broker may do so at a premium or discount relative to the per Share NAV of the Trust.
+Owners of the beneficial interests of the Shares who buy or sell Shares during the day from their broker may do so at a premium or discount relative to the per Share NAV of the Trust.